 The Maternal, Infant, and Early Childhood Home Visiting (MIECHV) program authorizing legislation requires 75 percent of grant funding be spent on program models that are proven to be effective.

-HomVEE has identified 13 home visiting models that meet the HHS criteria for evidence-based models.
+HomVEE has identified 17 home visiting models that meet the HHS criteria for evidence-based models.
+The following 16 models are eligible for MIECHV funding:

 For more information, including review criteria and process, assessment lessons learned, and complete reports, see: Home Visiting Evidence of Effectiveness